 margin: 0- Remove default margin.

 height: 36px- The checkbox height value matches the height of the label.
-Also, using 100% for the width will expand the checbox in order to fully cover the label.
+Also, using 100% for the width will expand the checkbox in order to fully cover the label.

-That’s all, I hope you liked this article.
-Please feel free to comment and share your thoughts/ideas about the result.
+I hope you found this article useful, so feel free to to share your thoughts and ideas with me about the result.

 CSS pitfalls and how to overcome them